fatimaAhmad635/expense-tracker-for-transaction/README.md

 If you have any questions or need help getting started, feel free to open an issue on the GitHub repository.
 We look forward to seeing your contributions!

-## Note
-This project belongs to Mohit Email: (bmohit162001@gmail.com) We contributed to his project "Expense Tracker For Transaction"